Vaisakhi: Punjab, India

+In Punjab, the Hindu Shrine of Katas Raj was known for its Vaisakhi fair.
 It was attended by around 10,000 pilgrims who were mostly Hindus.
 Similarly, at the shrine of Bairagi Baba Ram Thaman, a Vaisakhi fair was held annually since 16th century CE which was attended by around 60,000 pilgrims and Bairagi saints from all over India used to throng the shrine.

 The Vaisakhi fair is at Thakurdwara of Bhagwan Narainji at Pandori Mahatan village in Gurdaspur district of Punjab where the fair lasts for three days from 1st Vaisakha to 3rd Vaisakha.
 The celebrations start in form of procession on morning of 1st Vaisakha, carrying Mahant in a palanquin by Brahmacharis and devotees.
 After that Navgraha Puja is held and charities in money, grains and cows are done.
 At evening, Sankirtan is held in which Mahant delivers religious discourses and concludes it by distributing prasad of Patashas (candy drops).
 Pilgrims also take ritual bathings at sacred tank in the shrine.